The Complete Guide to Claude Code

 Test as homework or call them when you need them: /tasks, /block-time, /evening-summary, /weekly-report, /learn, /ask-jay [question].

-Part 4A.
 Open a skill file

 Skills are just text.
 Let's prove it.

-Show me the contents of .claude/skills/morning-briefing.md
+Show me the contents of .claude/commands/morning-briefing.md

-Or open it directly in Obsidian.
-You'll see Markdown: a Meta table, a Steps section (what Donna does in order), an Output Format template, Opening + Closing line banks, a Self-Check checklist.
+Donna will show you Markdown: a Meta table, a Steps section (what Donna does in order), an Output Format template, Opening + Closing line banks, a Self-Check checklist.
 No code.
 No magic.
 Just instructions she follows.

-Part 4B.
 Add ONE business-specific rule

 Save.
 Run the skill again.
 Your custom rule appears in the new output.